ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 1.10 **"Invite Date"** shall be the date on which the invitations to Rosters for a given Tournament are being sent out.

+1.11 **"Tournament Dates"** shall mean the entire period of the Tournament, spanning from its start date to its end date, and includes all days during which Rosters could be required to be present (e.g., for matches, media, meetings, or other Tournament-related activities).

 ### 2. **Rules for Unranked Tournaments.**